 The company's schooners 'Tiare Taporo' and 'Vaitere' added romance to the often dangerous business of island trade and the local expertise and knowledge of experienced skippers such as Captain Andy Thompson were held in very high regard.
 The 'Tiare Taporo' was launched in 1913 and sailed for A.B.
 Donald Ltd until the mid '60s whilst the 'Vaitere' was a later fleet addition.

 By the early 20th century Donald's sons were playing an increasing part in the business.
-James, later Sir James Donald, was responsible for the Auckland end, Alec for the Tahitian enterprise, which traded under the name Les Etablissements Donald.
+James, later Sir James Donald, a cabinet minister from 1928-1931 in the United Government, was responsible for the Auckland end, Alec for the Tahitian enterprise, which traded under the name Les Etablissements Donald.

 After 1922 the New Zealand produce trading and auctioneering business expanded rapidly under the able leadership of John Donald and in 1932 Produce Markets Ltd was established as a subsidiary of A.B.
 Donald Ltd, with it's head office in Customs Street West.
 In the decade prior A.B.
 Donald Ltd engaged in vehicle importing and assembly through it's motor division Reo Motors Ltd, headed by Norman Donald, from premises first in Customs Street West and later in Federal Street.
 The very successful import and assembly of Reo trucks and cars launched the business on it's way and in later years the company held the franchises for Armstrong Siddeley, Renault, Rover, Holden and Chevrolet.